 The Directors in office during the year and up to the date of this report are Richard Davidson, Katya Thomson and Hugh van Cutsem.
-Their biographical details as well as interests in the Company can be found on pages 34 and 35.
+Lucy Costa Duarte and Ian Henderson joined the Board with effect from 1 November 2022 and have been in office since then.
+All Directors' biographical details as well as interests in the Company can be found on pages 34 and 35.